33 Ways to Build a Ridiculous Cash Buyers List

 It’s all in the wrist list.

-As in, building and cultivating your own ridiculously awesome list of hungry cash buyers – waiting, salivating, just hoping to stick a fork in the next juicy deal you’ve cooked up and served on a silver platter.
+As in, building and cultivating your own ridiculously awesome list of hungry cash buyers for real estate – waiting, salivating, just hoping to stick a fork in the next juicy wholesale deal you’ve cooked up and served on a silver platter.

 When it comes to wholesaling houses for quick cash, anyone who’s been at this for at least 37 seconds already gets the raw juice that having a solid list of cash buyers on tap can be for your wholesaling endeavors.